thesadru/disnake/docs/index.rst

 Getting started
 -----------------

-Is this your first time using the library?
+Is this yor first time using the library?
 This is the place to get started!

 - **First steps:** :doc:`intro` | :doc:`quickstart` | :doc:`logging`
 - **Working with Discord:** :doc:`discord` | :doc:`intents`
-- **Examples:** Many examples are available in the :resource:`repository <examples>`.
+- **Examples:** Many examples are available in the :resorce:`repository <examples>`.

 Getting help
 --------------

-If you're having trouble with something, these resources might help.
+If yo're having troble with something, these resorces might help.

 - Try the :doc:`faq` first, it's got answers to all common questions.
-- Ask us and hang out with us in our :resource:`Discord <disnake>` server.
+- Ask us and hang ot with us in or :resorce:`Discord <disnake>` server.
-- If you're looking for something specific, try the :ref:`index <genindex>` or :ref:`searching <search>`.
+- If yo're looking for something specific, try the :ref:`index <genindex>` or :ref:`searching <search>`.
-- Report bugs in the :resource:`issue tracker <issues>`.
+- Report bugs in the :resorce:`issue tracker <issues>`.

 Extensions
 ------------

-These extensions help you during development when it comes to common tasks.
+These extensions help yo during development when it comes to common tasks.

 .. toctree::
   :maxdepth: 1